HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - system longitude
      - longitude of site
    * - angle2use
-     - Ange used to compute the viewing geometry (i.e., pt_ref is the pan and tilt angles with the HYPSTAR as reference - use offset pan and tilt to retrieve viewing geometry with true North)
+     - Ange used to compute the viewing geometry (i.e. pt_ref is the pan and tilt angles with the HYPSTAR as reference - use offset pan and tilt to retrieve viewing geometry with true North)
      - pt_ref, pt_ask or pt_abs

 **Table 2: Processor**